jg-digital-media/jgdm-woocommerce-selectors/README.md

                             }

                         }

-                    }

-                    // Form Basket Buttons  tr -> td .actions {
+                        // Note: Form Basket Buttons Row  tr ---> td .actions {

-                        // coupon text box and button element .coupon {
+                            // Note: coupon text box and button element .coupon {

                                 label {

                                 }

                                 #coupon_code {

                                 }

-                            // Update Basket button
+                                // Selector for the button that applies the coupon button[type="submit"],
                                 .button {

                                 }

                             }

                             // Selector for the button that Updates the basket.
-No class or ID button[type="submit"] {
+No class or ID
+                            button[type="submit"],
+                            .button {

+                            }

                         }